Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 # I modified the convert() function from Lab 3
 ```

-Remember, this type of collaboration is expected and encouraged!
+This type of collaboration is expected and encouraged!
 People who worked together should list each other as collaborators, since this will help us determine why some code might look similar.

 **Citing Previous Code from Class.** If you copy your own code from previous assignments or labs, cite in the comments where you copied the code from (e.g., `# read_graph() function from Lab1.`).
 Anna will post solutions to the labs on Fridays; you are free to copy pieces of these solutions for future assignments, clearly state that it is from a posted solution (e.g., `# read_graph() function from posted Lab1 solution.`).